jb46907/3D-Game-Project/README.md

 - P: Pause the game or open the in-game menu.

 Please note that these controls can be customized in the settings menu.

-## Contributing

-Welcome to contribute to my 3D game project.
-If you want to make improvements, correct errors or add new features, please follow these steps:

-1. Fork the repository on GitHub.

-2. Create a new branch with a descriptive name for your changes.

-3. Make your changes and commit them with clear commit messages.

-4. Push your branch to your forked repository.

-5. Create a pull request to merge your changes into the main repository.

-I will review your pull request and, if everything looks good, we'll merge it.